bhisaac/5eFP/5eFP-SRD.md

 ### Mask of Many Faces

+_Innate Spellcasting_

-You can cast _disguise self_ at will.
+You can inately cast _disguise self_ at will.

 ### Misty Visions

+_Innate Spellcasting_

-You can cast _silent image_ at will.
+You can inately cast _silent image_ at will.

 ### Repelling Blast